Angrones/Glimmer-and-Gloom/README.md

 ## Autorun's Confidence & PNG
 The Autorun's Confidence and PNGs work exactly the same as the Board_solver.py except it's for the Play button after a game has been completed.
 Just like the tile PNGs, the Play PNG must contain minor visual differences so the Script can confidently detect it as the Play button.
 Take the example below:
 <p align="center"><img height="150" src="https://user-images.githubusercontent.com/102916830/198839758-0482050b-b55d-48a4-b60f-47b4f268f998.png"></p>

+# Troubleshooting Q&A
+**Q:** I'm having issues installing Python and/or the other additions.

+**A:** Python requires to be installed in PATH which lets you use Python commands through the Command Prompt.
+To check if Python is installed in your PATH, consult this [article](https://projects.raspberrypi.org/en/projects/using-pip-on-windows/4).

+---
+**Q:** When I started the Script, I got a "_IndexError: list assignment index out of range/IndexError: list index out of range_" error.

+**A:** This is because your PNGs are not taken from your screen's G&G board.
+The PNGs **must** be direct screenshot of _your_ board in order to represent the tiles, make sure to read [Confidence & PNGs](https://github.com/HjOtal-1/Glimmer-and-Gloom/blob/master/README.md#confidence--pngs) Section for more information.

+---
+**Q:** When I starter the Script, I got a "_TypeError: 'Nonetype' object is not subscriptable_" error.

+**A:** Usually, this is the first error that will appear and it's due to the Board_solver.py's Confidence being too high to be able to detect the current PNGs as the tile.
+We recommend to first edit the PNGs (read [Confidence & PNGs](https://github.com/HjOtal-1/Glimmer-and-Gloom/blob/master/README.md#confidence--pngs) Section for more information), if it still displays the error, decrease the Confidence from .9 to .8 and so on depending on whether or not it keeps getting the error.